Greedy Polyominoes and first-passage times on random Voronoi tilings: Proofs of the main results

-where $\mbox{central}(B)$ is the only sub-box of $B$ containing the center of $B$ when one cuts $B$ regularly into $\alpha_d^d$ sub-boxes.
-Since $\Delta$ is a Delaunay cell, there is a ball $B'$ containing $\Delta$ and whose interior does not contain any point of $\N$.
-This ball necessarily has diameter greater than $\|x_1-x_2\|_2$, which is larger than $r/2$.
-Thus, there is a ball $B'$ of diameter larger than $r/2$, which contains $y$ and whose interior does not contain any point of $\N$.
-But one may see that any ball of diameter strictly larger than $2r\sqrt{d}/\alpha_d$ necessarily contains at least one of the sub-boxes of side length $r/\alpha_d$.
-Notice that any ball of diameter strictly smaller than $\frac{r(\alpha_d/2-1)}{2\alpha_d}$ which contains a point in $\mbox{central}(B)$ is totally included in $B$.
+where $\mbox{central}(B)$ is the only sub-box of $B$ containing the center of $B$ when one cuts $B$ regularly into $(\alpha_d/2)^d$ sub-boxes.
+The ball $B'$ necessarily has diameter greater than $\|x_1-x_2\|_2$, which is larger than $1/2$.
+Thus, there is a ball $B'$ of diameter larger than $1/2$, which contains $y$ and whose interior does not contain any point of $\N$.
+But one may see that any ball of diameter strictly larger than $2\sqrt{d}/\alpha_d$ necessarily contains at least one of the sub-boxes of side length $1/\alpha_d$.
+Notice that any ball of diameter strictly smaller than $\frac{(\alpha_d-1)}{2\alpha_d}$ which contains a point in $\mbox{central}(B)$ is totally included in $B$.
 Since

+and since the sub-boxes of $B$ of side length $1/\alpha_d$ contain a point of $\N$, we deduce that $B'$ contains a sub-box of $B$ which contains a point of $\N$, whence a contradiction. \end{proof} \begin{lemma} Assume that $\C$ is an ugly cluster in $\GG_d$.
+Let $\Delta$ be any Delaunay cell of $\D(\N)$.
+Then,